 Charity Bake Sale

 If you operate a shop, or even just have a reception area that is open to the public, you can combine marketing with charity by raising funds for a chosen cause by selling cakes to the public.
 Encourage staff members to make or buy some nice cakes, and then charge members of the public and other businesses in the area a pound per slice, then give all proceeds to charity.
 Advertise the event on your website as well as in some events listing pages, which will increase the chances of it getting picked up by Google.
 Include dates and times in your pages if you want Google to take notice.

 Company Charity Race

 If you have a large company, you could organise a charity fun run for your staff and invite other runners to join in.
 A few strategically placed water stations (seek permission if required) and you can get your brand out on the streets.
 Speak to the council first to check that there are no problems with organising a charity fun run in your area.

 Free Training Event

-If you provide a service the business community, you could open the office up to free public presentations.
-To keep control of numbers attending, and ensure that you have leads to follow up later, ask attendees to register first.
+If you provide a service to the business community, you could open the office up to free public presentations.
+To keep control of the numbers attending, and ensure that you have leads to follow up later, ask attendees to register first.

 The presentation can provide a free “how to” guide, or maybe if there is an industry change that other businesses need to be aware of, you can cover this.
 For example, an SEO agency could run a short free guide for businesses on how to carry out their own SEO health check, and accountants could cover the basics of self-assessment, or a health and safety company could provide a free overview of changes to rules regarding fire health and safety in the workplace.
-These talks can be listed as events, and should get indexed by Google.
+These talks can be listed as events and should get indexed by Google.